RoboJackets/pcb-contest/CONTEST.md

 The Beginner category will be judged by current RoboJackets members Asha Bhandarkar, Arthur Siqueira, and Joseph Spall.

 ### Criteria
-Submissions for both categories will be judged based on the following criteria:
+Submissions for both categories will be judged based on the following criteria (out of 50 points):

 #### Creativity - 14 Points
 The judges will look at all materials to determine whether the designer put in significant effort to create something interesting and cool.